CS222-UIUC/fa25-team011/README.md

 ## Technical Architecture
 - **User input pipeline** – The upload form accepts drag-and-dropped images, creates previews, and falls back gracefully when HEIC conversion is unsupported.
 The file is sent to `/api/extract-tags` for processing via client helpers.
 - **Spotify session + data ingestion** – Users authenticate with Spotify through NextAuth; authorized requests to `/api/spotify/recently-played` and `/api/spotify/top-artists` proxy the Spotify Web API using the stored access token and return normalized track/artist data for downstream prompts.
-- **LLM orchestration** – The `/api/spotify/analyze` route combines extracted image features and Spotify listening history, crafts a structured prompt, and calls OpenAI to generate music recommendations aligned to the photo’s mood.
+- **LLM orchestration** – The `/api/spotify/analyze` route combines extracted image features and Spotify listening history, crafts a structured prompt, and calls Grok to generate music recommendations aligned to the photo’s mood.
 - **Presentation layer** – The chat panel renders the generated suggestions, album art, and optional preview audio clips, while retaining the latest recommendation payload for the conversation view.

 ## Features